Borderline personality disorder: Stigma

 The features of BPD include emotional instability, intense and unstable interpersonal relationships, a need for intimacy, and a fear of rejection.
 As a result, people with BPD often evoke intense emotions in those around them.
 Pejorative terms to describe people with BPD, such as "difficult", "treatment resistant", "manipulative", "demanding", and "attention seeking", are often used and may become a self-fulfilling prophecy, as the negative treatment of these individuals may trigger further self-destructive behavior.

 Since BPD can be a stigmatizing diagnosis even within the mental health community, some survivors of childhood abuse who are diagnosed with BPD are re-traumatized by the negative responses they receive from healthcare providers.
-Certain experts, like Dr. Gillian Proctor and Dr. Karen Williams, argue it would be better to diagnose these people with post-traumatic stress disorder (PTSD), as this would acknowledge the impact of abuse on their behavior, especially in light of BPD's prevalence in women who have experienced sexual abuse, as well as reduce stigma.
+Certain experts, like Dr. Gillian Proctor and Dr. Karen Williams, argue it would be better to diagnose these people with post-traumatic stress disorder (PTSD), as this would acknowledge the impact of abuse on their behavior, especially given BPD's prevalence in women who have experienced sexual abuse, as well as reduce stigma.
 Critics of the PTSD diagnosis argue that it medicalizes abuse rather than addressing the root causes in society.
 Regardless, a diagnosis of PTSD does not encompass all aspects of the disorder (see brain abnormalities and terminology).

 Some clients feel the diagnosis is helpful, allowing them to understand that they are not alone and to connect with others with BPD who have developed helpful coping mechanisms.
 However, others experience the term "borderline personality disorder" as a pejorative label rather than an informative diagnosis.
 They report concerns that their self-destructive behavior is incorrectly perceived as manipulative and that the stigma surrounding this disorder limits their access to health care.